 Shi'a: This is the name of a sect or division in the Muslim community.
 Shi'aism (Partisanship) began originally as a political protest against the first Khalifah, Abu Bakr but it eventually grew into a separate sect of Muslims with its own version of Islamic teachings.
 About 10-15% of the world's Muslims are Shi'as.
-While they are still Muslims and believe in almost everything that Sunnis do, there are some serious differences in their understanding and practice of Islam vis-à-vis the majority Sunni community.
+While they are still Muslims and believe in almost everything that Sunnis do, there are some serious differences in their practice of Islam vis-à-vis the majority Sunni community.

 The biggest group of Shi'as are known as the Twelvers, (they believe in a line of 12 leaders descended from 'Ali, the Prophet's cousin) then there are the Seveners, Isma'ilis, Alawiya and others.
 The Baha'is came out of the Shi'a community in Iran.
 (Baha'ism is a religion created in the 1800's in Iran.)
 The Druze of Syria and Lebanon also came from Shi'aism.
-All Shi'a groups share a belief that the Prophet's cousin, 'Ali, should have been the first Khalifah, not the fourth, and that only blood relatives of the Prophet Muhammad can be caliphs.
+Shi'a groups generally share a belief that the Prophet's cousin, 'Ali, should have been the first Khalifah, not the fourth, and that only blood relatives of the Prophet Muhammad can be caliphs.

 Shirk: This is the greatest and most terrible sin.
 It is the one sin that can keep your soul out of Paradise and doom you to Hellfire.
 It means making partners with Allah.
 If a person says that there are many gods, or says that Allah is divided up into different people (such as the Trinity teaching of Christianity) then they are committing Shirk.
 Allah said it is the one sin He won't forgive if you die while doing it.
 The Blessed Prophet Muhammad once mentioned also that a person who likes to feel greatness in their heart was also committing a kind of Shirk.
 This is because all greatness is for Allah and we should always try to be humble.
 The Prophet also said, "La Yad khulu al Jannah min kana fee qal beehee mith qalu habbatin min kibr."
 "They won't enter Paradise, the one who has even a little bit of the love of greatness in their heart."